Add, remove & assign phone numbers on demand

 Android: On the Phone app, go to Settings.
 There, go to Calls and then, Additional Settings.
 Click on Caller ID and then Hide Number

 While you may have valid reasons to disguise your phone number, hiding it isn’t a permanent solution, especially if you run a business.
 The goal should be to limit the exposure of your phone number.
-One of the most effective ways to do that is by getting a second phone line app.
+One of the most effective ways to do that is by getting a second phone number.

 This is especially true for local business owners who are forced to share their personal phone numbers with potential customers, clients and business associates.
 A second phone line app safeguards your privacy while delivering several value-added benefits.